Ksau's Motors

 Ksau's Motors is planning to open a supercenter in Airai, the largest city in the second most populous state in Palau in February 2022.
 Ksau's Motors signed an agreement with Atkins Kroll, the Toyota distributor for Guam and Micronesia.

 History

-Surangel and Sons Company, the parent company of Ksau's Motors, was founded in 1980 by Surangel Whipps, Sr. who was a legislator in the House of Delegates (of Palau) for 16 years, part of that tenure serving as Speaker and is the father of the President of Palau, Surangel Whipps, Jr. Eric Ksau Whipps is the CEO of Surangel and Sons Company.
+Surangel and Sons Company, the parent company of Ksau's Motors, was founded in 1980 by Surangel Whipps, Sr. who was a legislator in the House of Delegates (of Palau) for 16 years, part of that tenure serving as Speaker Eric Ksau Whipps is the CEO of Surangel and Sons Company.

 Corporate Plans

 Ksau's Motors plans to initially sell the Toyota Hilux and later expand to other Toyota models.
 The model is cited as having reliability and is suited for road conditions in Palau.